HappyValleyIO/koil/docs/docs/deploy/heroku.md

 ## Adding Sentry

 Production monitoring is a tricky thing to get right.
-A great starting point in our opinion is enabling Sentry to track errors both on the app server and in the user's browser.
-Springboard comes with Sentry pre-configured so it's as easy as turning it on!
+A great starting point in our opinion is enabling Sentry to track errors both on the app server and in the user's browser. koil comes with Sentry pre-configured so it's as easy as turning it on!

 ### Step 1: Enable sentry in Heroku

-Heroku has a [Sentry add-on](https://elements.heroku.com/addons/sentry) that works with Springboard out of the box.
+Heroku has a [Sentry add-on](https://elements.heroku.com/addons/sentry) that works with koil out of the box.
 To enable it, navigate to your project in the terminal and run: `heroku addons:create sentry:f1`.
 You'll get output:

 [![enabling sentry heroku cli](images/enable-sentry-cli.png)](images/enable-sentry-cli.png)